SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In Rust, any linear collection type can be sliced.
 In Rust, slices are considered a reference and have the same semantics as references do.
-Rust slices can bu used for the same reasons one would use slices in e.g. Python (though without the ability to step or reverse), but they are not copies, but fundamentally just views. getting a slice: &[mut] ‹thing-being-sliced›\[‹n›(..|..=)‹m›\] slices can be indexed just like anything else.
+Rust slices can bu used for the same reasons one would use slices in e.g. Python (though without the ability to step or reverse), but they are not copies, but fundamentally just views. getting a slice: ＆[mut] ‹thing-being-sliced›\[‹n›(..|..=)‹m›\] slices can be indexed just like anything else.
 Slices' length may not be known at compile time, and so rust can't guarantee that indexing into a slice will not produce an error.

-when cloning a reference &T, rust will return T. to_owned() is part of the Trait ToOwned. there is a blanket implementation for ToOwned for anything that implements Clone. the reason to use to_owned() is for types where returning T of &T is not desirable, namely &str, hence to_owned() returns a String for str.
+when cloning a reference ＆T, rust will return T. to_owned() is part of the Trait ToOwned. there is a blanket implementation for ToOwned for anything that implements Clone. the reason to use to_owned() is for types where returning T of ＆T is not desirable, namely ＆str, hence to_owned() returns a String for str.

-In rust, string literals are slices, specifically they are slices into the rodata section of the object file. this means that instead of being &str, string literals are in fact &'static str In rust, `String` and `str` are both UTF-8 byte sequences.
+In rust, string literals are slices, specifically they are slices into the rodata section of the object file. this means that instead of being ＆str, string literals are in fact ＆'static str In rust, `String` and `str` are both UTF-8 byte sequences.
 Since `String`/`str` are UTF-8 byte sequences, they cannot be indexed, as they could be indexed on a non character boundary (does allow slicing however, slices always have this problem potentially).
 To get an iterator of the UTF-8 bytes of a String, use bytes().
 In rust `String` represents string data allocated on the heap, while `str` represents string data somewhere in memory. since rust's `String` is stored on the heap, it can be grown and shrunk.
 Since we don't know where the string data of `str` will be and what size it can or cannot have, `str` itself cannot be owned, but instead can only be referred to as a reference.
-A 'reference' &str is actually a slice, not just a mere reference.
+A 'reference' ＆str is actually a slice, not just a mere reference.
 I presume that's because we need the feature of slices indicating the length, sice we need some way to know where the str stops (since `str`s can have any length, in contrast to other things like an array which we don't need to slice to reference it since we know where it ends at compile time)
-Rusts treats references to strings &String and &str as the same in most cases, since there is not much difference between a reference to a string stored on the heap whose length we know, and a slice to a string stored somewhere whose length we know by virtue of it being a slice. string.as_str returns a string slice &str of a string.
+Rusts treats references to strings ＆String and ＆str as the same in most cases, since there is not much difference between a reference to a string stored on the heap whose length we know, and a slice to a string stored somewhere whose length we know by virtue of it being a slice. string.as_str returns a string slice ＆str of a string.
-String slices &str and &String are type-compatible with &'static str, but of course work differently: they can't last longer than the original value.
+String slices ＆str and ＆String are type-compatible with ＆'static str, but of course work differently: they can't last longer than the original value.

-String.from() gets a String from an &str.
+String.from() gets a String from an ＆str.
-String.new() creates a new empty string. the + operator for strings requres a `String` on the left and a `&str` on the right
+String.new() creates a new empty string. the + operator for strings requres a `String` on the left and a `＆str` on the right

 ### Numeric types